radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/pages/26-accessibility.md

 ## Designing accessible reports

-A report as displayed in Brainwave web portal consists of an embedded *BIRT*- report,  plus a set of buttons to navigate across the report, print and export in various formats.
+A report as displayed in Identity Analytics web portal consists of an embedded *BIRT*- report,  plus a set of buttons to navigate across the report, print and export in various formats.

 ![Accessible report example](images/a11y_report.png "Accessible report example")